 Because of there are so many causes, and because the presentation can be so variable (some peanut butter cups have had more paper pulled off than others, as it were), when it comes to treating the condition, it’s important to keep several things in mind.

 1. Nobody – NOBODY – knows exactly what causes laminitis.
-There has been a lot of research done on this condition, and a lot of things are more clear than they once were, but we’re still looking to find out what factor (or factors) trigger the condition.
+There has been a lot of research done on this condition, and a lot of things are more clear than they once were.
+For example, we know that in many cases, insulin – the hormone that allows sugar to enter the body’s cells to provider energy – is a factor.
+We know that in horses with PPID, there’s lots of problems with other hormones in the horse’s body.
+However, veterinarians are still looking to find out exactly what factor (or factors) trigger the condition.

 ASIDE: One of my favorite sayings – and I have no idea where I heard it or who said it – is, “Experts don’t know either, but at a higher level.”
 Keep that in mind when it comes to treating laminitis.

 2. Nobody – NOBODY – has a “cure” for laminitis.
 It may be possible to get the horse back to his pre-laminitic self, however, that depends on two things: what the underlying problem is and how bad the damage is.
 If laminitis is occurring because of some known condition – say, a uterine infection – you have to work on getting the uterine condition under control or the laminitis won’t go away.
 That’s why laminitis in older horses with PPID (Cushing’s) is so difficult to treat in some cases; you can’t make the problem go away because you can’t make the PPID go away.
 In horses in which there has been serious damage to the internal structures of the hoof, no amount of expert farriery or foot attention is going to turn the condition around.
 Once the paper is off, you can’t put the peanut butter cup back in the paper, as it were.